 I am afraid it won’t work out – it is common for prospective customers to take on a new company or product.
 Their objection comes from concerts that the new product or service will have a negative impact on their business, or not match their requirements.

 At this point, you can offer your prospect proof in the shape and form of testimonials and reviews.
 Additionally, you can share details of your money-back guarantees, product warranty, check warranty, and so on.
 Lastly, it’s best to encourage them to ask questions that offer them the information they need regarding your business.

 These are some of the most common sales objections you may have to face, but these are just the beginning.
 When working with prospective clients you will soon learn that there are no limits to sales objection and can take over if you are unable to keep a cool head.

-Which is why we suggest you take each sales objection with an open mind.
-Let the customer express themselves fully rather than engaging in a verbal argument.
+This is why we suggest you take each sales objection with an open mind.
+Let the customer express themselves fully rather than engage in a verbal argument.
 Your main goal is to ensure sales.
 One of the most challenging aspects of being a customer-owner is that “the customer is always right”, even when they aren’t.